fukawi2/rcr101/slide-deck.md

 ![width:800px](img/semp-control-agencies.png)

-Liaise with their “Police Forward Command” (PFC).
+Establish IEMT with VicPol “Police Forward Command” (PFC).

 <!--
-Establish an IEMT with VicPol, CFA and Rescue.
-AV if possible – may have to wait for Health Commander.
+- AV if possible – may have to wait for Health Commander.
+- Police Forward Command (PFC)
+  - Ask the VicPol members who is taking that role.
+  - PFC may change as more senior members arrive (eg, Highway Patrol).

-We will focus on the extrication, especially if short crewed.
+- We will focus on the extrication, especially if short crewed.

-We want the local brigade to manage overall scene, including taking on Incident Controller.
+- We want the local brigade to manage overall scene, including taking on Incident Controller.

-Police Forward Command (PFC)
-Ask the VicPol members who is taking that role.
-It may change as more senior members arrive (eg, Highway Patrol).
 -->

 ---